Johnny On the Spot Blog: Posts Tagged ‘Indoor Air Quality’

 Begin with lower rated air filters and move up a rank with every filter.
 Observe your HVAC and how it handles the new filter and check for signs of strain.
 You can also ask your trusted HVAC maintenance company for recommendations.

-Other Rating Scales
+Other Air Filter Rating Scales You Should Know

 Since the MERV isn’t mandatory, you might notice other brands using a different ranking system for their own filters.
 If you decide to opt for a filter from one of these, get to know their rating scale by doing a little research.
 Simply ask the manufacturers or go online.
 The information should be readily available.
 Do this before you decide to make your purchase.